Anushka200310/Digital-clock/README.md

-# Digital Clock with HTML, CSS, and JavaScript
+# Digital Clock using HTML, CSS, and JavaScript

 Welcome to my digital clock project!
 This repository contains a simple and elegant digital clock created using HTML, CSS, and JavaScript.
 This project provides a functional and visually appealing digital clock that accurately displays the current time.